freedomofkeima/messenger-maid-chan/docs/setup.rst

 directly with your application, since `recipient_id` is not the same with user's Facebook ID and it differs between applications.

 **STORAGE_ADAPTER** is used to store Chatterbot learning data.
-By default, it will create `database.db` in JSON format, but the performance gets slower as the number of data gets bigger.
+By default, it will use SQLite as its default storage adapter.
 See `Chatterbot Documentation`_ or :ref:`Storage Adapter` for better reference.

 3. Maid-chan is using Redis as the database.
 Redis can be downloaded via https://redis.io/download.